ThomWright/postgres-migrations/README.md

 ### Javascript Migrations

-By using `.js` extension on your migration file you gain access to all NodeJS features and only need to export a method called `generateSql` that returns a `string` like:
+By using `.js` extension on your migration file you gain access to all NodeJS features and only need to export a method called `generateSql` that returns a `string` literal like:

 ```js
 // create-main-table.js